guatedude2/node-readfiles/README.md

 * **hidden**: a boolean value wether to exclude hidden files prefixed with a `.` (defaults to true)

-### callback(err, filename, content, stat)
+### callback(err, filename, content, stat, next)

-The callback function that is triggered everytime a file is read.
-If there's an error while reading the file the `err` parameter will contain the error that occured, otherwise the if `readContents` is true, the `contents` parameter will be populated with the contents of the file encoded using the `encoding` option.
+The optional callback function is triggered everytime a file is found.
+If there's an error while reading the file the `err` parameter will contain the error that occured, When `readContents` is true, the `contents` parameter will be populated with the contents of the file encoded using the `encoding` option.
+For convenience the `stat` result object is passed to the callback for you to use.

+If you're doing a long operation and want to pause on every file, have the callback return `false`, will cause `readfiles` to pause until you call `next`.
+See bellow for an example.

 <span id="read-files">[1]</span> The `contents` parameter will be `null` when the `readContents` option is `false`.